Quantum Learning Theory Beyond Batch Binary Classification: Preliminaries

-\subsection{Quantum PAC (and Agnostic) Learning Frameworks}
+\subsection{Quantum PAC and Agnostic Learning Frameworks}

-In the quantum setting, the primary difference from the classical setting is with how the examples are provided.
-In particular, in the PAC learning setup, a quantum example \citep{bshouty1995learning} takes the form
+In the quantum setting, the primary difference from the classical setting lies in how the examples are provided.
+In particular, in the PAC learning setup, a quantum example \cite{bshouty1995learning} takes the form

 for some $h^\star \in \cH$, where $D: \{0,1\}^n \to [0,1]$ is a distribution over the instance space\footnote{Here, we have taken $\cX = \{0,1\}^n$ for convenience and ease of analysis.
-However, any $\cX$ could be mapped to this one, if needed.}, as before.
+However, any finite $\cX$ could be mapped to this one, if needed.}, as before.
 This might appear slightly strange, as a single example seemingly contains information about \textit{all} possible classical examples.
 However, if we view it via the lens of measurement (see Definition \ref{def:measurement}), then it is clear that measuring a quantum example will provide the learner with a \textit{single} classical example $(x,h^\star(x))$ with probability $D(x)$, exactly how it was in the classical PAC learning setup.
 While we have argued that the quantum example is a natural generalization of the classical example, the question still remains as to whether any sample complexity advantages in the quantum realm arise from the intrinsic description of a quantum example or from the quantum algorithm used or from both.

 In the agnostic learning setting, a quantum example takes the form

 where, now, $D: \{0,1\}^{n+1} \to [0,1]$.
 These examples, like in the quantum PAC setting above, are typically \textit{prepared} by acting on the all-zero state $\ket{0^n,0}$ via an appropriate quantum circuit.